 Tiny houses are making lots of headlines these days, you see them everywhere it seems.
-After designing, building and occupying my own 196 s.f. home it’s funny how often I find myself explaining that it’s really not about the house, the house is just a possession.
+After designing, building and occupying my own 196 s.f. home it’s funny how often I find myself explaining that it’s really not about the house.
+The house is just a possession.
 It’s all about the lifestyle it enables.
-Everyone has their own reasons to minimize and downsize, mine had to do with creating a lifestyle free of debt, full of learning and creating the flexibility to do what I want with my days, everyday.
+Everyone has their own reasons to minimize and downsize.
+Mine had to do with creating a lifestyle free of debt, full of learning and flexibility to do what I want with my days, everyday.

-Creating your own tiny house is hard, it’s an act of deep introspection, it’s physically demanding, it’s emotionally taxing figuring out what YOU need and want from life.
-My home is a completely reactive tool specifically for myself and my family, there is no one size fits all when it comes to tiny homes.
+Creating your own tiny house is hard.
+It’s an act of deep introspection, physically demanding, emotionally taxing figuring out what YOU need and want from life.
+My home is a completely reactive tool.
+Designed specifically for myself and my family, there is no one size fits all when it comes to tiny homes.
 Every tiny house is unique because every individual is unique.
 But living tiny is not about compromising anything.
 It is about examining what you want from life and making THAT happen for yourself.
 It’s doing without all of the excess so that the important parts of life can become central.

 Tiny House Movement, Trend or Tradition?

 An interesting thing about tiny homes is that they are not designed for ‘resale value’ like standard housing, but for living value, right now.
 They are often designed specifically for the occupants and therefore less universally valuable.
-They pay for themselves in savings very quickly and so can be a short term solution to fix financial issues but those who live tiny generally do for longer than anticipated.
+They pay for themselves in savings very quickly and so can be a short term solution to fix financial issues.
+Those who live tiny generally do for longer than anticipated.

-When I started my own tiny house journey I took it as a challenge, I was committed to taking one years worth of rent payments, building a house so I could learn actual construction skills and the specifics about various ‘green technologies’ first hand, then live in it for two years so that it could pay for itself.
+When I started my own tiny house journey I took it as a challenge.
+I was committed to taking one years worth of rent payments, building a house.
+The goal to learn actual construction skills and the specifics about various ‘green technologies’ first hand, live in it for two years so that it could pay for itself.
 I thought it would be a tough transition from my previous 2,400 s.f. home.
 I was so wrong.
-It streamlined my life, clarified my path, my important goals (like being debt free) very quickly became realities and excess complications drifted away.
+It streamlined my life.
+Clarified my path.
+My important goals (like being debt free) very quickly became realities and excess complications drifted away.
 Though the path was extremely challenging, today (well past my two year goal) my priorities have shifted, my worries are few, my wants are minimal and every day I am able to enjoy the gifts given to me in life.

 What it’s like to live tiny, really?

-My family and I have been living tiny for two and a half years at this point, our home was 196 s.f. until July 2015 when we added on a small child’s room, bringing our home to 232 s.f.
+My family and I have been living tiny for two and a half years at this point.
+Our home was 196 s.f. until July 2015 when we added on a small child’s room, bringing our home to 232 s.f.
 Currently our family consists of myself and my partner, James, our daughter, Hazel, our son, Miles and our dog, Denver.
 When I designed the home it was designed for two adults and a dog with room for growth.
-Once we had our daughter we didn’t feel the need to expand but with another one coming we felt the time was right to add a room so that we had separate nap areas for the kids.
-The house is designed specifically for us and for that reason it functions very efficiently, with the new addition we foresee the home meeting all of our needs for at least another 3-4 years but it could be longer.
+Once we had our daughter we didn’t feel the need to expand but with another one coming we felt the time was right to add a room.
+The house is designed specifically for us and for that reason it functions very efficiently.
+With the new addition we foresee the home meeting all of our needs for at least another 3-4 years but it could be longer.